singnet/dev-portal/docs/products/DecentralizedAIPlatform/QuickStartGuides/GettingReadyToOnboardCheckUp/index.md

 This document describes the mandatory items that must be implemented in order to get into the Decentralized AI Platform and AI Marketplace:

+The fastest method for onboarding on our Platform and publish your service is via [Publisher](/docs/products/DecentralizedAIPlatform/DevelopersTutorials/ServiceOnboardingViaPublisher/).
+In addition to this method, see the other ways of onboarding your service.

 ### 1. AI Service

 First and most important, you must have a service that is able to accept requests and return responses to them.